“The enemy of art is the absence of limitation.” – Orson Welles. This is for you, artist moms.

 So how can this season of what looks like barriers and relentless to-do’s increase our creativity?
 How can we “embrace the shake?”

-Can I Be an Artist and a Good Mom?
+Can I Be a Creative and a Good Mom?

 There was a time I felt guilty for making creativity a priority.
-Sitting and drawing amid the chaos of a messy house felt pretty selfish.
+Sitting and creating amid the chaos of a messy house felt pretty selfish.
 But, I’ve (finally!) come to realize that creativity really matters and art equals happy people.
 Of course for me, so does a clean house (but at this stage, art lasts longer!).
 I can’t ignore the real (and usually urgent) demands I have.
 But, I’ve found that because of demanding motherhood, my creative time is more focused (it has to be) and purposeful.
 Motherhood is full of inspiration, and it’s full of limits.
 That combination has helped me do some of my best work.
 Maybe embracing the limits can help you too!

 What Has Worked for Me